tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

             "uri": "spotify:artist:06HL4z0CvFAxyc27GXpf02"
           }
 ```
-The data had to be extracted within the queries using nested "for"-loops, like the following excerpt:
+The data was extracted within the queries using nested for-loops, like the following sample:
 ```python
 def spotipy_album_search(self, range_limit=10000, search_year=2019):
     for i in range(0,range_limit,50):